seancfoley/IPAddress/ipaddress.md

 #### Delimited Segments

 The subnet formats allow you to specify ranges of values.
-However, if you wish to parse addresses in which values are delimited, then you can use the methods `parseDelimitedSegments` and `countDelimitedAddresses` of `IPAddressString`.
+However, if you wish to parse addresses in which the segment values are delimited, there are methods provided to do that.

+In Java, you can
+use the methods `parseDelimitedSegments` and `countDelimitedAddresses` of `IPAddressString`.
 The former method will provide an iterator to traverse through the individual addresses, while the latter will provide the number of iterated elements.

+In Go, the type `DelimitedAddressString` provides this functionality.
+It has the method `ParseDelimitedSegments` to parse, and `CountDelimitedAddresses` to count the number of delimited address strings.  `ParseDelimitedSegments` will return an iterator which can be used to iterate through each string, parsing each one at a time.

 For example, parsing the delimited segments of `"1,2.3.4,5.6"` will iterate through `"1.3.4.6"`, `"1.3.5.6"`, `"2.3.4.6"` and `"2.3.5.6"`.
 You can construct `IPAddressString` instances from each individual string.

 &#8203;
 #### Address or Host Name Validation Options

 Validation parameters allow you to restrict the permitted string formats, whether